cypress-io/cypress/cypress/v0.0/documentation/5-References/0-Deprecations.md

   .route({url: /posts/, stub: false})
 ```

-This is now deprecated because now Cypress will automatically stub a `cy.route` based on whether or not it has a `response` property.
+This is now deprecated because Cypress automatically stubs [cy.route](http://on.cypress.io/api/route) based on whether or not it has a `response` property.

 ```javascript
 cy